Please reach us at midislandsnoblazers@gmail.com if you cannot find an answer to your question.

 Snowmobiling is a popular winter pastime on Vancouver Island.
 The Island climate often produces several meters of snow at higher elevations.
 The season typically starts mid to late December and can extend late into April and May.

 The spine of Vancouver Island is extremely rugged mountainous terrain.
 The highest peaks reach over 2000 meters.
 Snowmobiling occurs in certain areas on the flanks of some of these mountains.
 Logging roads and cut-blocks provide trail and open area riding.
 Riding in mature second growth treed areas is also popular.
 Alpine riding is limited due to Provincial Park and Private Land restrictions.
 Areas are small compared to mainland areas.
-The marine climate causes a lack of snow in valley bottoms.
+The wet marine climate often prduces low snow conditions in valley bottoms.
 This limits mountain to mountain riding.

 Vancouver Island has two active snowmobile clubs.
 The Mid-Island Sno-Blazers Association manage and maintain 4 riding areas.
 Mt.
 Washington, west of Courtenay.
 Bacon Lake, west of Campbell River, The Beauforts, north of Port Alberni and also accessed from the east at Buckley Bay.
 Finally, McGlaughlin Ridge/Labour Day Lake, east of Port Alberni and also accessed from south Nanaimo.